leonvanbokhorst/friction-reasoning/docs/pushback_ai/06_deployment.md

 ## Closing the Journey

-With Phase 06 complete, the Pushback-AI saga covers the full hero’s arc—from intentionally designing disagreement to sharing a runnable model that keeps asking uncomfortable questions.
+With Phase 06 complete, the Pushback-AI saga covers the full arc—from intentionally designing disagreement to sharing a runnable model that keeps asking uncomfortable questions.
 Encourage the audience to run the Ollama build, explore the dataset, and contribute new friction personas.